GG31/openfood-graphql-api/README.md

-# Scaffold
+# OpenFood graphql API
 ## Introduction
-This project aims to give a code base for an Flask service.
+This project aims to give a graphql endpoint for the open food facts data

 ## Prerequisite
 - python3